 /StagingDirectoryDb: the location from where Snowflake will access the temporary staging files.
 If /StagingDirectoryHvr is a Google cloud storage location, this parameter should have the same value.

 /StagingDirectoryCredentials: Google cloud storage credentials.
-The supported format is "gs_access_key_id=key;gs_secret_access_key=secret_key;gs_storage_integration=integration_name for google cloud storage".
+The supported format for supplying the credentials is "gs_access_key_id=key;gs_secret_access_key=secret_key;gs_storage_integration=integration_name_for_google_cloud_storage".

 Compare and Refresh Source